nickawwas/file_transfer_service/README.md

 # File Transfer Service

-Simulated the file transfer protocol (FTP) over TCP sockets using a client-server architecture in Python
+Simulated the file transfer protocol (FTP) over TCP sockets using a client-server architecture in Python \
+Performed unit testing by mocking standard input and output for each command

 ## Usage

+### Step 0: Move Test Files into Either Client or Server Directory

+Setup client and server machines with initial files

+server/ directory represents the server machine, containing all the files on the server machine

+client/ directory represents the client machine, containing all the files on the client machine

 ### Step 1: Open Two Terminals Sessions - One for Client, Another for Server